dpse/tcli/docs/logging.md

 | `tcli_out`     | Output produced *as part of executing a command*, e.g. `help`, command results, or error messages emitted from a callback.
 The prompt is not on screen at this point. |
 | `tcli_log`     | Output produced *outside* command execution, e.g. sensor readings or alerts emitted from a background context.
 The prompt may be visible and partially typed. |

 Calling `tcli_log` while a command is running is harmless but slightly slower than `tcli_out` (an additional erase-line round trip is performed).
-Calling `tcli_out` from a background context will overwrite the user's input; `tcli_log` should be used in that situation.
+Calling `tcli_out` from a background context will overwrite the user's input, and `tcli_log` should be used in that situation instead.

 ## Output Buffering